BUY CYPRUS INVESTMENT PROPERTY!

 2. Capital Gains Tax

 - Capital Gains Tax is levied at 20% on gains arising from the disposal of property by each individual person.
-The gain is reduced by an indexation allowance that takes into account the inflationery increase over the years the property was owned.
+The gain is reduced by an indexation allowance that considers the inflationary increase over the years the property was owned.
 Non-residents are only taxed when selling property situated in Cyprus.

 The following allowances are available to individuals: